AshutoshAryan266/json-data-cleaning-python/README.md

 # JSON Data Cleaning Project (Python)
-# Important Note:
+## Important Note:
-This repository uses completely dummy abd fictional user data.
+This repository uses completely dummy and fictional user data.
 All emails and passwords are fake and used only for learning and data-cleaning practice.

 ## Problem